 - Accept the loan amounts you wish to receive for each semester.
 Complete the master promissory note by going to www.studentloans.gov using your FAFSA PIN number.

-- Financial aid for the Evening MBA program is managed by the Division of Continuing Education.
+- Financial aid for the Hybrid MBA program is managed by the Division of Continuing Education.
 For more information, please contact a Financial Aid Advisor at 303.492.5091, or at email@example.com.

 Many of our Hybrid MBA students receive some educational reimbursement support from their employers.
 Note: While the program takes two years to complete, you might be eligible for three calendar years of financial support from your employer.
 Be sure to investigate these opportunities through your company's human resources department.